yayomithakshila/team11php-project/README.md

 ### Feature 1
-Create login/logout/sign up page for external users.After that allow to do reservations.
+Creating a new account for registering and create login/logout/sign up page for external users.After that allow to do reservations.
 The records will be saved in the database.
+Redirects the user to the login page after the logout.

 Link (github- code files) -
 - [ ] log-in - https://github.com/yayomithakshila/team11php-project/blob/main/login.php